 Also, we have to do a better job in integrating the foreigners coming to Finland.

-TH: What are the three things you are most proud of as a Finnish citizen?
+WW: What are the three things you are most proud of as a Finnish citizen?

 1) Our education system, which is still world class and leaves space for creative thinking.
 Increasingly, it is also encouraging entrepreneurship among young people – and still free for all.